 Beat egg whites in a clean bowl until stiff.

 In a large bowl, mix flour, baking powder, baking soda and salt.
 In a bowl, whisk buttermilk with . melted buter , egg yolks and grated apples.
 Stir buttermilk mixture into flour mixture.
 Fold in egg whites.

-Melt butter in medium skillet over medium high heat.
-Add apples and sprinkle with the sugar and cinnamon.
+Melt butter in a medium skillet over medium-high heat.
+Add apples and sprinkle with sugar and cinnamon.
 Reduce the heat and cook about 5 -7 minutes until softened and slightly caramelized.